viewstools/docs/README.md

 ## Is someone else using it successfully?
 Yes! 🚀 We currently have a strategic partner using Views to deliver their core application to their 50 million users in the USA.
-We're gathering numbers and drafting a story that should help you understand title it meant for them to adopt Views in practical terms.
+We're gathering numbers and drafting a story that should help you understand what it meant for them to adopt Views in practical terms.

 Of course, we use it to build things too.
 The docs app in this repo is an example